kads-servin/GCP-RD/README.md

 terraform apply
 ```

-Once the apply is done, go to the GCP console and move to compute engine > VM Instances and you would be able to see the VM
+Now you will be able to to see the VM Instances on the GCP console  moving to Cumpute Engine
-Click on SSH button to initializes the virtual Machine
+Click on SSH button to startup the virtual Machine
-once you are login go to tmp directory to see the message file
+To see the message file go to /tmp/message.txt

 ```bash
 cd /tmp